Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

 \section{Summary of Main Results}

 In this section we present a summary of the main results of this work, which will be discussed more in detail in the rest of the paper.
-In particular in Sec.~\ref{sec:summ_dmft} we discuss the formulation of Open-DMFT and of the NCA impurity solver while in Sec.~\ref{sec:model} we present the application to a driven-dissipative Bose-Hubbard model.
+In particular in Sec.~\ref{sec:summ_dmft} we discuss the formulation of DMFT for Markovian Bosons and of the NCA impurity solver, in Sec.~\ref{sec:prior} we discuss our theoretical approach in relation to prior work on open quantum many-body systems, while in Sec.~\ref{sec:model} we present the application to a driven-dissipative Bose-Hubbard model with two-body losses and single-particle incoherent pump.